IBM Cloud Docs

 NIST supplemental guidance

-Managed interfaces include, for example, gateways, routers, firewalls, guards, network-based malicious code analysis and virtualization systems, or encrypted tunnels implemented within a security architecture (e.g., routers protecting firewalls or application gateways residing on protected subnetworks).
+Managed interfaces include gateways, routers, firewalls, guards, network-based malicious code analysis, virtualization systems, or encrypted tunnels implemented within a security architecture.
 Subnetworks that are physically or logically separated from internal networks are referred to as demilitarized zones or DMZs.
-Restricting or prohibiting interfaces within organizational information systems includes, for example, restricting external web traffic to designated web servers within managed interfaces and prohibiting external traffic that appears to be spoofing internal addresses.
-Organizations consider the shared nature of commercial telecommunications services in the implementation of security controls associated with the use of such services.
-Commercial telecommunications services are commonly based on network components and consolidated management systems shared by all attached commercial customers, and may also include third party-provided access lines and other service elements.
-Such transmission services may represent sources of increased risk despite contract security provisions.
+Restricting or prohibiting interfaces within organizational systems includes restricting external web traffic to designated web servers within managed interfaces, prohibiting external traffic that appears to be spoofing internal addresses, and prohibiting internal traffic that appears to be spoofing external addresses.
+Commercial telecommunications services are provided by network components and consolidated management systems shared by customers.
+These services may also include third party-provided access lines and other service elements.
+Such services may represent sources of increased risk despite contract security provisions.
+Boundary protection may be implemented as a common control for all or part of an organizational network such that the boundary to be protected is greater than a system-specific boundary (i.e., an authorization boundary).